-Fugitive Catalan Puigdemont arrives at EU parliament
+Fugitive Catalan leader Puigdemont becomes EU legislator

-STRASBOURG, France (AP) — Catalan leader Carles Puigdemont arrived for his first session as a member of the European Parliament on Monday despite facing an arrest warrant against him in Spain.
+STRASBOURG, France (AP) — Catalan leader Carles Puigdemont took his seat as a member of the European Parliament on Monday despite facing an arrest warrant against him in Spain.

-The former Catalan president and new EU legislator is bent on using the parliament to continue his political fight for an a independent Catalonia breaking away from Spain.
+The former Catalan president and new EU legislator is bent on using the parliament as a bully pulpit to continue his political fight for an a independent Catalonia breaking away from Spain.
 His parliamentary position also gives him immunity.

-And Puigdemont used his arrival to demand the immediate release from a Spanish jail of another Catalan leader who was elected to the European Parliament, former Catalonia vice president Oriol Junqueras.
+And Puigdemont used the opening session of the plenary to demand the immediate release from a Spanish jail of another Catalan leader who was elected to the European Parliament, former Catalonia vice president Oriol Junqueras.

+He waved a yellow poster demanding “Free Junqueras” as his first act as a parliamentarian.

 “He should be here with us.
-He has the same rights,” Puigdemont said, backed by posters demanding “Free Junqueras.”
+He has the same rights,” Puigdemont said earlier.
 His ability to have such exposure at the heart of the European Union to decry such issues as imprisonment in Spain is somewhat of a blow to the central authorities in Madrid, who have steadfastly sought to blunt the drive to give the wealthy northeastern region independence.
 Left-leaning parties have just formed a Spanish minority government which is dependent on the tacit support of a more moderate Catalan party.

 Puigdemont arrived at the legislature in the early afternoon, cheered by a few hundred supporters who had over a dozen Catalan flags fluttering in the midday winds outside the legislature in northeastern France.
 “Puigdemont president,” they shouted in unison.